-

 £3,000

-If you invest outside an ISA, any profits made above the annual CGT allowance are subject to tax at 10% or 20% depending on your tax band.
+If you invest outside of an ISA or a SIPP, any profits above the annual CGT allowance are subject to 18% and 24% depending on your tax band.
+These rates were announced in the Budget on 30 October 2024 and were effective immediately.

 Since April 2016, there has been an additional surcharge to be paid on residential property and carried interest (the share of profits or gains that is paid to asset managers).